Neonatal respiratory distress syndrome

-The disease is mainly caused by a lack of a slippery, protective substance called surfactant, which helps the lungs inflate with air and keeps the air sacs from collapsing.
-This substance normally appears in fully developed lungs.
+The disease is mainly caused by a lack of a slippery substance in the lungs called surfactant.
+This substance helps the lungs fill with air and keeps the air sacs from deflating.
+Surfactant is present when the lungs are fully developed.

-Neonatal RDS can also be the result of genetic problems with lung development.
+Neonatal RDS can also be due to genetic problems with lung development.

 - A brother or sister who had RDS